docker/docs/content/manuals/security/for-admins/provisioning/scim.md

 ## Enable SCIM in your IdP

 The user interface for your IdP may differ slightly from the following steps.
 You can refer to the documentation for your IdP to verify.
-See the documentation for your IdP for additional details:
+For additional details, see the documentation for your IdP:

 - [Okta](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SCIM.htm)
 - [Entra ID (formerly Azure AD)](https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/user-provisioning)